Introduction of Owner’s Equity

 Disadvantages of Owner’s Equity

 - Dilution of Ownership: We like the infusion of new capital.
 But this usually happens in the case of corporate entities wherein the share or stake of the main owner (who started the business) reduces as and when new investors come into the business.
 This reduction of own share percentage refers to dilution of ownership.
-Equity capital is associated with the voting rights.
+Equity capital is associated with voting rights.
 More dilution of stake means the control is divided into many hands.
 In such a situation, every proposal needs the approval of a majority of the owners.
 This delays the decision of the management.
-Thus, an increase in owners equity means a reduction in percentage holding & thus a proportionate reduction in the control.
+Thus, an increase in owners equity means a reduction in percentage holding & thus, a proportionate reduction in the control.

 Recommended Articles